nicoolas25/teaching-ruby/software/README.md

 In this tutorial, I'll teach you the basic of driving.
 I'll use a classic car, the Ruby programming language.
-You'll understand enough driving to be able to teach yourself how to drive other cars, and to use other programming languages.
+You'll understand enough driving to be able to teach yourself how to drive other cars, to use other programming languages.

-## But how do I start?
+## But really, how do I start?

 We'll start by looking at the [Ruby programming language][ruby].
 You can do a lot with Ruby and it is very popular in web development.
 It'll be a good